BDC Hamburger Icon

 “If you have cocktail servers, you will need a cocktail station or, even better, a mobile POS device to take orders at the table, but it is really a matter of personal preference or theme of the bar,” Ligan said.

 Because bars are typically fast-paced environments that have occasional spills, smaller accessories, like waterproof tablet cases, can be a good investment to keep your equipment in good working condition.
-POS hardware options such as kiosks, digital menu boards and coin dispensers are available, but these items are not typically necessary for a bar POS system.
+POS hardware options such as kiosks, digital menu boards and coin dispensers are available, but these items are not typically necessary for a bar POS system, though they may be worthwhile investments if your establishment grows significantly.

 Bar POS software